adamcharnock/lightbus/docs/howto/access-your-bus-client.md

 ## Method 1: Direct import (recommended)

-The first approach is to import your bus client directly from your bus module, in the say way you would import anything else in your codebase:
+The first approach is to import your bus client directly from your bus module, in the same way you would import anything else in your codebase:

 ```python3